What we will do when you apply

 - assess that the vehicle you have agreed to purchase from us pursuant to the terms of the agreement is fully insured under a comprehensive insurance policy.

 - Whether or not your application with us proceeds, a record of any fraud or money laundering risk will be retained by the fraud prevention agencies, and may result in others refusing to provide services, financing or employment to you.

 - Fraud prevention agencies can hold your personal data for different periods of time, and if you are considered to pose a fraud or money laundering risk, your data can be held for up to six years.

-If you consent to direct marketing, depending on the methods you have agreed to, we will contact you by post, email, telephone or mobile text and/or messaging service (SMS) about Moneybarn products or services we have available which we think are relevant to you.
+If you consent to direct marketing, depending on the methods you have agreed to, we and our group companies will contact you by post, email, telephone or mobile text and/or messaging service (SMS) about Moneybarn and group company products or services we have available which we think are relevant to you.
 You have a legal right to prevent your information being used for direct marketing purposes.
-If you do not want your information to be used for these marketing purposes, you can opt out by calling our Customer Services Team on 0330 555 1230, or by emailing email@example.com or you can write to us at: Moneybarn, The New Barn, Bedford Road, Petersfield GU32 3LJ.
+If you do not want your information to be used for these marketing purposes, you can opt out by calling our Customer Services Team on 0330 555 1230, or by emailing firstname.lastname@example.org or you can write to us at: Moneybarn, Athena House , Bedford Road, Petersfield GU32 3LJ.